willow-ahrens/FinchBenchmarks/README.md

   the SNAP network dataset collection, and several image datasets, MNIST, EMNIST, Omniglot, and HumanSketches (these are automatically downloaded).
-- **Software:** The artifact requires cmake (we used 3.10), gcc/g++ (we used 7.5), python (we used 2.7/3.9), and git (we used 2.17).
+- **Software:** The artifact requires cmake (we used 3.10), gcc/g++ (we used 7.5), Python (we used 2.7/3.9), and git (we used 2.17).
 We used Julia 1.8.2 (which is automatically downloaded).
-We have several julia dependencies whose exact versions are recorded in the Manifest.toml file (these are also automatically downloaded).
+We have several Julia dependencies whose exact versions are recorded in the Manifest.toml file (these are also automatically downloaded).
 - **Hardware:** The artifact requires x86 processor.